 Get prepared for heavier rainfall and the increasing demand for food!
-The #1 Agricultural University of the world will teach you how to design and implement effective drainage systems in agriculture.
-You will learn how to create a perfect soil profile for optimal growing conditions for a crop and help feed the growing world population.
+The #1 agricultural university of the world will teach you how to design and implement effective drainage systems in agriculture.
+You will learn how to create a perfect soil profile for optimal growing conditions for crops and help feed the growing world population.
 Enroll now and prepare for the effects of climate change by draining excess water.

 Increasing scarcity of natural resources

 The demand for safe and healthy food is rapidly increasing.
 The world population is growing and is projected to reach 9.8 billion in 2050.
 How do we prepare for this and how are we going to be able to feed all these people?

 Global climate change raises the pressure on supply and demand for water.
 Changing temperatures and long-term variation in annual precipitation amounts and regional distribution patterns require more ways to control water levels.
 In addition to the changing climate, cropping patterns are diversifying and field irrigation methods are changing.

 It is clear that the food production mainly has to come from improvements in agricultural water management on existing agricultural lands.
 In light of all these changes in water demand, supply and use, the role of (subsurface) drainage has changed from a single-purpose measure for controlling waterlogging and/or salinity to an essential element of integrated water management under multiple land use scenarios.

 Learn how drainage can contribute to sustainable food security